asamuzaK/webext-schema/README.md

 ### schema.channel

+"central", "beta", "release", "esr" for WebExtensions, and "mail" for MailExtensions are available.
 Channel defaults to "beta".
-"central", "beta", "release" for WebExtensions, and "mail" for MailExtensions are available.

 ```
 const schema = new Schema("central");